aribamin/Clock-App/README.md

-# Clock App made using HTML, CSS, and JavaScript
+# Clock App
+Nade using HTML, CSS, and JavaScript